Pgalante/WallaceV3/docs/b8e390e207cea9b578d061b46543a37c379de9f7/mrw.md

 ## Mask in Wallace

 #### Overview
-The *Mask* tab allows users to post-process the SDM you made in Wallace, or imported in the UserSDM tab.
-Modules include the possibility of masking using remote sensing data, shapefiles or expert opinions and time matching between observations and remote sensing data.
+  *Mask* allows users to post-process the SDM you made in *Wallace* or imported with *UserSDM*.
+Users are given the option to mask SDMs using remotely sensed data, user-specified shapefiles, or expert opinions.
+Additionally, *Mask* allows users to temporally match species occurrence records with remote sensing data (e.g., forest cover).

 Before you begin, please follow the [Wallace v3 installastion instructions](installation_instructions.md) and [Download the prepared datasets](Data.md)